vivian-hafener/ansible-role-slurm-operator/README.md

 # ansible-role-slurm-operator

-An ansible role to install slurm-operator on a Kubernetes cluster
+An ansible role to configure slurm-operator or slurm-bridge on a Kubernetes cluster.

+This is not an officially supported tool.

 ### Usage
 ---